Privacy Policy

 - Account data — retained until you delete your account

-- Refraction history (your prompts and outputs) — retained until you delete it from your dashboard or delete the account; you can clear individual entries from /enhance/ at any time
+- Generation history (your prompts and images) — retained until you delete it or delete the account; you can clear individual items from your gallery in the Studio at any time

 - Payment records — Polar retains transaction records as required by financial regulations (typically 7 years).
 We retain the subscription/order IDs that link your Polar account to your Promly account; we delete those when you delete your account